shakthi-20/electrospark/README.md

+ here's a brief overview of the versions

+    numpy==1.21.0: NumPy is a fundamental package for scientific computing with Python.
+Version 1.21.0 likely includes bug fixes, performance improvements, and possibly new features compared to previous versions.
+It is used for numerical operations and array manipulation.

+    pandas==1.3.0: pandas is a powerful data manipulation and analysis library for Python.
+Version 1.3.0 may include enhancements to data manipulation functions, bug fixes, and new features.
+It is commonly used for working with structured data, such as CSV files or SQL tables.

+    torch==1.9.0: PyTorch is an open-source machine learning library for Python, developed by Facebook's AI Research lab.
+Version 1.9.0 likely includes improvements to the PyTorch framework, bug fixes, and new features.
+It is widely used for building and training deep learning models.

+    scikit-learn==0.24.2: scikit-learn is a popular machine learning library for Python.
+Version 0.24.2 includes bug fixes, enhancements, and possibly new algorithms compared to previous versions.
+It provides simple and efficient tools for data mining and data analysis.

+    scikit-learn-intelex==2021.4.0: scikit-learn-intelex is an add-on package for scikit-learn that provides optimizations for Intel processors using Intel's oneAPI libraries.
+Version 2021.4.0 likely includes improvements and optimizations for Intel processors, enhancing the performance of machine learning algorithms on Intel architectures.

   The provided code has specific requirements for the versions of the libraries it uses.
 Here's a brief explanation of each requirement:

 These requirements ensure that the code can run efficiently and take advantage of the latest features and optimizations provided by these libraries.